NyashaNziramasanga/Masters-of-Computer-Science/2021-Semester-1/COMP8812-software-engineering-principle-practice/Week2-software-system-overview/week2-notes.md

 6. PROFESSION - SE shall advance the integrity and reputation of the profession consistent with the public interest
 7. COLLEAGUES - SE shall be fair and support their colleagues
 8. SELF - SE shall participate in lifelong learning regarding the practice of their profession

+## Role of SE

+- Defining system requirements
+- Applying best practices and standards
+- Describing functionality of system
+- Design the implementation